Macil/browserify-hmr/README.md

 "http://localhost:3123".
 This is required for the "ajax" mode.
 This is not required for "fs" mode.

+`p, port` is a number that sets the port to listen on if "websocket" mode is used.
+If you change this, you'll most likely want to change the `url` setting too.
+Defaults to 3123.

+`h, hostname` is the hostname to listen on if "websocket" mode is used.
+This defaults to "localhost".

 `b, cacheBust` is a boolean which controls whether cache busting should be used for AJAX requests.
 This only has an effect if the update mode is set to "ajax".
 If true, then a random parameter is appended to the URL on every request.
 This